Susan Weiner, R.D.N., M.S., C.D.E., C.D.N

 Susan Weiner is a Registered Dietitian and Certified Diabetes Educator with a successful private practice in New York.
 Susan's new book "The Complete Diabetes Organizer: Your Guide to a Less Stressful and More Manageable Diabetes Life", Spry publishing 2013 is the first "how-to" book on diabetes organization.
 She co-authored the book with a world-class certified professional organizer to help people with diabetes manage and improve their lives.

 Susan was a contributing medical producer for dLifeTV and serves as a member of dLife's prestigious medical advisory board.
-She has been interviewed on TV many times regarding nutrition and diet.
+She has been interviewed on TV many times regarding diabetes, nutrition, health and fitness.
 Susan is a nutritionist and Certified Diabetes Educator for the diabetes program for TheBestLife.com, a prominent health and weight loss website.
 Susan writes for the Walgreens publication "Diabetes & You" as well as several other diabetes publications.
 She was the lead CDE for diabetessisters, a not-for-profit organization that promotes diabetes education and advocacy.
 She co-authored the "Medical Nutrition Therapy for Anemia" chapter for Krause's Food and the Nutrition Care Process 13th Edition, published August 2011.
 Susan will be co-authoring the anemia chapter for the 14th edition as well.
 She is a valued contributor on a variety of nutrition topics – primarily weight management, diabetes and PCOS.